BIOP/ijp-imagetoatlas/installation.md

 ## Step by step manual installation
 The installation consists of four steps detailed in the paragraphs below:

-1. Install QuPath and 2 QuPath extensions,
+1. Install QuPath and its 2 required extensions,
+2. Optional: install QuPath OMERO Raw extension for OMERO data stream support
 2. Enable Fiji's PTBIOP update site,
 3. Install the additional programs required for automated registration (Elastix / Transformix),
 4. Setup ABBA in Fiji: